Conditional Diffusion Guidance under Hard Constraint: A Stochastic Analysis Approach: Numerical experiments

 In this section, we demonstrate how conditional diffusion guidance can be used as a principled, data-driven tool for generating stress scenarios in complex supply-chain and queueing systems, enabling downstream simulation-based evaluation and capacity planning.

-To start, we first demonstrate the performance of our framework in simulating conditional arrivals of events.
+To start, we first demonstrate the performance of our framework in simulating conditional event arrivals.
 Note that one advantage of using our conditional diffusion guidance is that we can tune the degree of softness by varying $\eta$, and generating samples that are empirically biased to guidance set but still maintain diversity to some extent.
-As we shown in Figure \ref{fig:con_exp}, although we generate exponential(1) data conditioning on $(1, +\infty)$, it still admits small proportion (around 9 \%) of data in $(0,1)$, which is more realistic compared to hard conditioning.
+As shown in Figure \ref{fig:con_exp}, although we generate exponential(1) data conditioning on $(1, +\infty)$, it still admits a small proportion (around 9\%) of samples in $(0,1)$, which is more realistic compared to hard conditioning.

 Next, we test our framework on generating conditional arrival times and service times in queueing networks.
 We consider the hospital environment provided by \texttt{QGym} \cite{chen2024qgymscalablesimulationbenchmarking}, which consists of $M=8$ patient types (Cardiology, Surgery, Orthopedics, Respiratory disease, Gastroenterology and endoscopy, Renal disease, General Medicine, Neurology) and $N=11$ wards, each ward having a fixed number of beds corresponding to the available servers.
 Admission is subject to routing constraints: each ward can serve only 1–2 specific patient types, and patients who cannot be admitted immediately wait in the appropriate queue.
-When a bed becomes available, the ward follows a classic policy called $c\mu$ assignment rule \cite{cox1961queues}: the action (i.e., job-server assignment) is decided by
+When a bed becomes available, the ward follows a classic policy called the $c\mu$ assignment rule \cite{cox1961queues}: the action (i.e., job-server assignment) is decided by

 where $\mathcal{A} \subset \mathbb{R}^{M \times N}$ captures the routing constraints mentioned above.
 In this case, server $j$ prioritizes the queue with a larger $c_i \mu_{ij}$-index, where $c_i$ denotes the holding cost per job per unit time for queue $i$ $(1\leq i \leq M)$, and $\mu_{ij}$ is the service rate when server $j$ $(1\leq j \leq N)$ processes a job from queue $i$.